theoccasionalist/pantry-admin/README.md

 # Pantry Admin

-This is an unbuildable sample of the source code for a food pantry administration application that's currently the final stages of development.
+This is an unbuildable sample of the source code for a food pantry administration application that's currently the final stages of development and early stages of testing.

 ### Order Overview
 <ul>